Gravitational radiations of Kerr black hole from warped symmetries: Introduction

-For non-extreme Kerr black holes, the NHEK geometry disappears and the near horizon geometry is just Rindler space without conformal symmetry.
+For a non-extreme Kerr black hole, the NHEK geometry disappears and the near horizon geometry is just a Rindler space without conformal symmetry.
 However, as proposed in~\cite{Castro:2010fd}, a geometry with conformal symmetry is not a necessary condition for the interactions to exhibit conformal invariance.
-The conformal symmetries may hide in the solution space and still govern the dynamics of the fields.
-In the low frequency limit $\omega\ll1/M$, where $\omega$ is the frequency of the propagating field and $M$ is the mass of the Kerr black hole, the spacetime can be divided into the near region $r\ll1/\omega$ and far region $r\gg M$ which have a large overlap.
+The conformal symmetries may hide in the solution space and still governs the dynamics of the fields.
+In the low frequency limit $\omega\ll1/M$, where $\omega$ is the frequency of the perturbative field and $M$ is the mass of the Kerr black hole, the spacetime can be divided into the near region $r\ll1/\omega$ and the far region $r\gg M$ which have a large overlap.
 The hidden conformal symmetry acting on the near region wave equation.
-Intuitively, this is highly because of the independence of choosing a matching surface in getting the full wave solution by near-far matching~\cite{Castro:2010fd}.
-This hidden conformal symmetry can help to fix the black hole entropy and scattering amplitudes in term of Cardy formula and correlators in 2D CFT~\cite{Castro:2010fd}.
-Also the covariant phase space formalism~\cite{Haco:2018ske} and gravitational wave analysis~\cite{Nian:2023dng} support the validity of the hidden conformal symmetry.
+Intuitively, this is highly because of the independence of choosing a matching surface in getting the full wave solution by the near-far matching~\cite{Castro:2010fd}.
+This hidden conformal symmetry can help to fix the black hole entropy and scattering amplitudes in term of the Cardy formula and correlators in a 2D CFT~\cite{Castro:2010fd}.
+The covariant phase space formalism~\cite{Haco:2018ske} and the gravitational wave analysis~\cite{Nian:2023dng} also support the validity of the hidden conformal symmetry.